Animal Tissues Class 9

 Types of Epithelial Cells

-Epithelial cells, the building blocks of epithelial tissue, exhibit various types based on their shape, arrangement, and specialized functions.
+Epithelial cells, the building blocks of epithelial tissue, exhibit various types based on their shape, arrangement, and specialised functions.

 Based on Shapes